 Galapagos is about 620 miles from the coast of Ecuador in the Pacific Ocean.
 The 19 islands sit at the conjunction of three ocean currents and are considered the “melting pot” of marine life.
 The island inspired Charles Darwin’s theory of evolution by natural selection during his visit in 1835.

-While in Galapagos, you will be able to visit North Seymour Island to see marine iguanas and blue-footed boobies.
+Above land is just as magical!
+While in Galapagos, you will be able to visit North Seymour Island to see everything from marine iguanas to blue-footed boobies.
 As well as visit the Highlands of Santa Cruz, where Charles Darwin Station houses giant land tortoises.

 What To Expect